PowerBlock Elite 90 Set

 If you want all the details on this dumbbell set, you can check out my in-depth PowerBlock Pro EXP review.
 Otherwise, I've included the key highlights below:

-- The PowerBlock Pro EXP Stage 3 set (purchased in 3 pieces: Stage 1 Set + Stage 2 Kit + Stage 3 Kit) is the most durable and robust PowerBlock you can buy.
+- The PowerBlock Pro EXP is the most durable and robust PowerBlock dumbbell set you can buy.
 Unlike the Elite 90, it has a protective urethane coating on the weight blocks.
 Plus, the weight block rods have a non-welded "flex" design.
 This makes them MUCH less susceptible to damage from short drops compared to the Elite, which uses an inflexible welded design.

 - They go all the way up to an impressive 90 lbs per hand, just like the Elite 90.

 - They're the only PowerBlock dumbbells that are compatible with the KettleBlock handle, which converts them into an adjustable kettlebell.
-Similarly, they're the only models that are compatible with the PowerBlock EZ Curl and Straight Bar handles, which convert them into adjustable barbells.
+Similarly, they're the only models that are compatible with the PowerBlock EZ Curl Bar and Straight Bar attachments, which convert the dumbbells into adjustable barbells.

 PowerBlock Pro EXP Stage 3 Cons